Jaga-Telesin/d2u/README.md

    Usage:  python -u d2y.py 0.8    (as an example to only move torrents at or above a 0.8 ratio)
 - Added additional information from script when output variable is 'True'

-Note:  To get the entire v1.1 build for use on a server, simply download the D2U_v1.1.zip file.

 Why to use D2U, Deluge and uTorrent